 Below is my meatball tagine dinner served outside in a courtyard that became chiller by the minute – but the meal proved a delectable warm-up before snuggling up in my bright yellow room.

 Each of the guest-house’s four rooms (for the moment only one is en-suite) open onto a large flowery courtyard but unlike Ouled Othmane in the Draa, the main castle is off-limits due to its perilously crumbling walls.
 You get a good view of its scale from the courtyard, and viewed from the surrounding hills it really looks the part.

 Taliouine is a friendly, low-key centre of saffron-growing that makes a brilliant base for exploring the little known Anti-Atlas region.
 Pricewise the kasbah is also a snip as half-board in the en-suite room is 25 euros, using the shared facilities it’s only 20 €. www.escalerando.com

 To end, here’s a Moroccan mystery.
-As I walked through the hills around Taliouine, taking pics and waiting for that optimum late-afternoon light, I reveled in the remoteness and absence of people.
-Then, looking at my pics on the computer back home, out popped a little man looking straight at me!
+As I walked through the hills around Taliouine, taking pics and waiting for that optimum late-afternoon light, I reveled in the remoteness and absence of people, though sheep were of course omnipresent.
+Then, one back home and looking at my pics on the computer, out popped a little man looking straight at me!
 See him here in the pic below, second arch from left.
+Who was he?
 Where did he come from? where did he go?